New Zealand national netball team: Formation and early years

 On 20 August 1938, New Zealand, captained by Margaret Matangi, made their test debut in an away match against at Australia at Royal Park, Melbourne.
 Australia defeated New Zealand 40–11.
 This was the first netball Test between Australia and New Zealand.
 It was also the world's first international netball match.
 On 20 August 1948, New Zealand, captained by Oonah Shannahan, hosted their first home test against Australia at Forbury Park.
 Australia defeated New Zealand 27–16.

 Rivalry with Australia

 New Zealand's main rivals in international netball are Australia.
 Between 1963 and 2015, the two teams dominated the World Netball Championships and Commonwealth Games tournaments.
 Since 2010 the two teams have also competed for the Constellation Cup.
 Notable and memorable clashes have included the finals of the 1991, 1999 and 2011 World Netball Championships, the finals of the 2010 and the 2014 Commonwealth Games and the final match of the 2013 Constellation Cup.

+World Netball Rankings

+New Zealand are regularly ranked number two in the World Netball Rankings.
+In January 2011, after winning the 2010 Commonwealth Games tournament, they replaced Australia at the top of the rankings for the first time.
+In 2013 they were again ranked number one.
+After finishing fourth at the 2018 Commonwealth Games, New Zealand dropped, for the first time in their history, to third.
+In July 2019, they dropped to fourth.
+However, after winning the 2019 Netball World Cup, they moved back up to second.